ton-community/tutorials/02-contract/index.md

 The **storage** section deals with our contract's persistent data.
 Our contract will have to store data between calls from different users, for example the value of our *counter* variable.
 To write this data to state storage, we will need a write/encode function and to read this data back from state storage, we will need a read/decode function.

 The **messages** section deals with messages sent to our contract.
-The main form of interaction with contracts on TON blockchain is by sending them messages.
+The main form of interaction with contracts on TON Blockchain is by sending them messages.
 We mentioned before that our contract will need to support a variety of actions like *increment*, *deposit*, *withdraw* and *transfer ownership*.
 All of these operations are performed by users as transactions.
 These operations are not read-only because they change something in the contract's persistent state.

 The **getters** section deals with read-only interactions that don't change state.
 For example, we would want to allow users to query the value of our *counter*, so we can implement a getter for that.
 We've also mentioned that the contract has a special *owner*, so what about a getter to query that.
 Since our contract can hold money (TON coins), another useful getter could be to query the current balance.